 Where: Lovedays Road, Mt Mee

 The Settlement, Springbrook

 Springbrook National Park is a great place to introduce camping to kids.
 It’s close to a local shop so you’ll never run out of anything, and there are some spectacular views across the Gold Coast from nearby walks.
 The campground itself boasts toilets, water, shelter and electric barbecues.
-And as a bonus for those bath-hating kids, there are no showers, so it’s all wet wipes and spit until you pull up stumps and head home.
+There are no showers though, so don’t forget to pack some wet wipes and wash cloths!

 Website: The Settlement